Disney Park Hopper Guide | Pros & Cons + Is It A Good Deal?

 Without Park Hopping added to your Disney ticket, you will only be able to enter one Disney theme park per day.
 While you may enter and exit that one park as often as you'd like, you cannot access any of the other Disney theme parks.

 Is Park Hopper A Good Deal At Disneyland?

-We recommend getting getting a Park Hopper if you'll be at Disneyland for two days so you can experience Disneyland on your first day, California Adventure for a majority of your second day, and then heading back to Disneyland in the evening to experience any attractions you may have missed.
+We recommend getting a Park Hopper if you'll be at Disneyland for two days so you can experience Disneyland on your first day, California Adventure for a majority of your second day, and then head back to Disneyland in the evening to experience any attractions you may have missed.

 Disneyland typically takes more than one day to experience entirely, but much of California Adventure can be done in a day or less.

 If you're only visiting Disneyland for a single day, then getting a Park Hopper is only worth it if you want to see a few of the rides at California Adventure.

 It's nearly impossible to do both Disneyland and California Adventure all in one day, so we normally recommend just focusing on one park and skipping the Park Hopper unless you absolutely need to squeeze in a ride or two at one of the other parks.